gurtatiLND/gurtatiLND/README.md

 - Graduate of the CFG Degree Full Stack steam
 - Recently completed a DevOps training program
 - 📝 Learning deeply React.js and practising JS
-- Engaged in a freelance project at the moment
+- Engaged in a freelance project at that moment
 - :briefcase: Applying for jobs

 <hr>